Meet the Team

 While working as a wildlife biologist, Dave trained several conservation detection dogs for surveys of rare wildlife and plants such as Kincaid’s lupine, western pond turtle nests, among others.

 Dave majored in Psychology at the University of Minnesota with a special emphasis in experimental psychology and animal learning.
+He also has a BFA in illustration and a MS in Forest Science.

 • Joan has lived with dogs almost her entire life and was competing as a teenager in AKC obedience trials with her Keeshond named Renny.